General-in-chief: France

-In France, general-in-chief (général en chef) was first an informal title for the lieutenant-general commanding over other lieutenant-generals, or even for some marshals in charge of an army.
-During the Revolution, it became a title given to officers of général de division rank commanding an army.
-The généraux en chef wore four stars on their shoulders boards opposed to the three of a général de division.
-The title of général en chef was abolished in 1812, re-established during the Restoration and ultimately abolished in 1848.
+In the Kingdom of France, general-in-chief (général en chef) was an informal title used for lieutenant-generals which commanded other lieutenant-generals or for marshals in charge of a field army.
+Following the French Revolution, it became a title given to divisional generals of the French Revolutionary Army who commanded a field army.
+In the Revolutionary Army, generals-in-chief wore four stars on their shoulders boards instead to the three worn by divisional generals.
+The title of general-in-chief continued to be used as the Revolutionary Army was transformed into the French Imperial Army in 1804 but was abolished in 1812.
+Following the Bourbon Restoration in France in 1815 its use was restored before ultimately being abolished in 1848.

 Russia

-In Russia, general-in-chief (генера́л-анше́ф, originating from the French général en chef), was a full general rank in the Russian Imperial army, the second highest rank, after the rank of marshal, in Russian military ranks (the 2nd grade of Table of Ranks).
+In Russia, general-in-chief (генера́л-анше́ф, originating from the French général en chef), was a full general rank in the Imperial Russian Army, the second highest rank, after the rank of marshal, in Russian military ranks (the 2nd grade of Table of Ranks).
 It was created in 1698 by Peter the Great.
 In 1798, the rank was divided into three equivalent ranks of general of the infantry, general of the cavalry and general of the artillery.